raflyamtiar/flask-ml-stress/README.md

 measurement_sessions (1) ──< (many) sensor_readings
 ```

+**⚠️ CASCADE DELETE Behavior:**

+- When a `measurement_session` is deleted, ALL related data is automatically removed:
+  - All `stress_history` records with matching `session_id`
+  - All `sensor_readings` records with matching `session_id`
+- This prevents orphaned data and maintains referential integrity
+- Implemented at application level (SQLAlchemy ORM) for SQLite compatibility

 ### Table: `measurement_sessions`

 Stores measurement session information.
 Each session represents a single stress prediction event.